Paris Jackson: Personal life

 On July 13, 2018, in response to a question on her Instagram profile about whether she is bisexual, she wrote, "That's what you guys call it so i [sic] guess but who needs labels".
-She later added to Twitter, "Everyone has known for years I came out when I was 14, WTF." and "How many times have I publicly referred to the community as 'my fellow LGBTQ+'?
+She later wrote on Twitter, "Everyone has known for years I came out when I was 14, WTF." and "How many times have I publicly referred to the community as 'my fellow LGBTQ+'?
 Like, even on stage.
 I've been a part of the community for years.
 I even mentioned having crushes on girls when I was eight in a magazine before.
 I've been caught kissing girls in public."
-Again, she added to her Instagram page: "And I'm not bisexual, I just love people for people."
-In July 2020, Jackson discussed her sexuality in her docuseries, Unfiltered: Paris Jackson & Gabriel Glenn, in which Jackson stated "Never thought I'd end up with a dude; thought I'd end up marrying a chick or..."
-She also stated that she has "dated more women than men" but that she "wouldn't consider myself bisexual because I've dated more than just men and women; I've dated a man that had a vagina."
+On her Instagram page, she wrote: "And I'm not bisexual, I just love people for people."
+In July 2020, Jackson discussed her sexuality in her docuseries Unfiltered: Paris Jackson & Gabriel Glenn, saying, "Never thought I'd end up with a dude; thought I'd end up marrying a chick or [...]".
+She also said she had "dated more women than men" but "wouldn't consider myself bisexual because I've dated more than just men and women; I've dated a man that had a vagina."
 Jackson refuses to label her sexual orientation.

 On May 31, 2020, Jackson joined the protests after George Floyd's murder in solidarity with Black Lives Matter.
 She posted a photo of herself on Instagram holding a sign that read "Peace Love Justice".
 Jackson is an ambassador for the Elizabeth Taylor AIDS Foundation and Heal Los Angeles Foundation.
-She has said that she began modeling to grow her platform and draw more attention to activism.
+She has said she began modeling to grow her platform and draw more attention to activism.

-On December 6, 2024, Jackson announced her engagement to music producer Justin Long.
-However, in July 2025, she revealed that they had ended their engagement.
+From 2024 to July 2025, Jackson was engaged to music producer Justin Long.